melbcat/packer/README.md

 packer
 ======
-Packer is a simple python script to pack linux program and needed .so libraries into a single .tar.gz files for distribution.
+Packer is a simple python script to pack a linux program and all needed .so libraries into a single .tar.gz files for easy distribution.

-To use packer, you must have patchelf "https://github.com/NixOS/patchelf" installed in your $PATH.

 usage
 ------
+Before you run the python script, you need to compile patchelf "https://github.com/NixOS/patchelf" first.
+Just chdir into the patchelf folder and use "g++ patchelf.cc -O3 -o patchelf" to compile it.

-usage: ./packer.py exefile tarpath
+usage: ./packer.py elfname tarname

-example: ./packer.py ~/test pack,
+	elfname: the elf binary file to patch
+	tarname: the final package name
+	eg: ./packer.py /bin/ls pack

 which will generate pack.tar.gz: